Florey

 PROFILE FAQ

-Florey has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Florey has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Three projects have been identified by AreaSearch as potentially impacting the area: Wayfarer Belconnen Stage 2 by Geocon, Belconnen Lakeshore - Connected Waterfront Precinct, Belconnen Town Centre Master Plan & District Strategy, and Kippax Fair Expansion & Upgrade.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that could affect this region: Wayfarer Belconnen by Geocon (Stage 2), Belconnen Lakeshore - Connected Waterfront Precinct, Belconnen Town Centre Master Plan & District Strategy, and Kippax Fair Expansion & Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.